-Soon after the liver transplant at Lurie Children’s is complete and the stress related to having a chronically or acutely ill child fades, your family should start to return to a more normal life.
-In a short time, your child should begin to participate in developmental, social, educational and recreational activities that are appropriate for their age.
+Once your child has received a kidney transplant, the constant stress related to having an acutely ill child fades and your family should start to return to a more normal life.
+Your child should soon begin to participate in developmental, social, educational and recreational activities that are appropriate for their age.

-- Demonstrate appropriate knowledge, measurement and administration of all medications
+- Demonstrate appropriate knowledge, measurement, administration and recording of medications and vital signs.

-- Verbalize signs and symptoms of rejection, infection and when to call your transplant nurse
+- Verbalize signs and symptoms of rejection, infection and when to call the transplant coordinator.

-- Successfully complete 24-hours of independent care at the hospital
+- Successfully complete a CPR class and 24-hour independent care class given at the hospital.

 When to Call the Transplant Team